Fourmilab/ratburger.org/wp-content/plugins/raw-html/readme.txt

 * Disable convert_chars (the function that converts ampersands to HTML entities and "fixes" some Unicode characters).

 The free version only supports editing posts in the Text tab (called "HTML" in older WordPress versions).
 [Get the Pro version](http://rawhtmlpro.com/?utm_source=wordpress.org&utm_medium=readme_link&utm_campaign=RawHTML%20free) if you want to be able to switch between Text and the Visual editor without WordPress messing up your content.

+**Compatibility**

+This plugin doesn't fully support the Gutenberg editor.
+As of WordPress 5.0, some Raw HTML features will only work if you use the [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin.

 **Usage**